Dublin city center

 Two days are a good amount of time to see Dublin and get a taste of what the city has to offer.

-If your budget allows it, I highly recommend you pick accommodation in the city center, ideally in the area around Trinity College / Merrion Square.
+To make the most of your time and have top attractions on your doorstep, if budget allows, I recommend you pick accommodation in the city center, ideally in the area around Trinity College / Merrion Square.

-2 days in Dublin itinerary
+2 days in Dublin itinerary Day 1

-Start your day with a filling breakfast
+Morning: Start your day with a filling breakfast

-Visit Trinity College and the Book of Kells
+Mid -morning: Visit Trinity College and the Book of Kells

 After breakfast, I recommend you make your way to Trinity College and the Book of Kells, one of the most important attractions in Dublin and a must-see.